RHFieldProductManagement/ocp4_aio_role_deploy_cnvlab/files/lab/workshop/content/snapshot-restore.md

 6. Select the **disk** named `mongodb-nationalparks` which is the boot disk of our database VM, and click the Options menu <img src="data:image/png;base64,iVBORw0KGgoAAAANSUhEUgAAABsAAAAjCAIAAADqn+bCAAAACXBIWXMAAA7EAAAOxAGVKw4bAAAA+0lEQVRIie2WMQqEMBBFJ47gUXRBLyBYqbUXULCx9CR2XsAb6AlUEM9kpckW7obdZhwWYWHXX/3i8TPJZEKEUgpOlXFu3JX4V4kmB2qaZhgGKSUiZlkWxzEBC84N9zxv27bdO47Tti0Bs3at4wBgXVca/lJnfN/XPggCGmadIwAsywIAiGhZFk1ydy2EYJKgGCqK4vZUVVU0zKpxnmftp2mi4S/1GhG1N82DMWNNYVmW4zgqpRAxTVMa5t4evlg11nXd9/1eY57nSZIQMKtG13WllLu3bbvrOgJmdUbHwfur8Xniqw6Hh5UYRdGDNowwDA+WvP4UV+JPJ94B1gKUWcTOCT0AAAAASUVORK5CYII=" alt="kebab" title="Options menu"> and select **Delete**.

-7. In the confirmation pop-up window, select the **Delete DataVolume and PVC** checkbox click **Detach** to delete the disk completely.
+7. In the confirmation pop-up window, select the **Delete DataVolume and PVC** checkbox and click **Detach** to delete the disk completely.

 <img src="img/vm-snapshot-delete-disk.png"/><br>

-Now you can check by refreshing `ParksMap` web page (Map Visualizer on OpenShift 4), it should **fail** to load national parks locations from the backend service and no longer display them on the map.
+Now you can check by refreshing `ParksMap` [web page](http://parksmap-parksmap-demo.apps.hgdmbmc.dynamic.opentlc.com/), it should **fail** to load national parks locations from the backend service and no longer display them on the map.

-# Exercise: Delete the VM's boot disk
+# Exercise: Restore the VM's boot disk

 In this exercise, let's restore our mongodb database vm by using the CLI to the snapshot created in the previous exercise.
 You can only restore to a powered off (offline) VM so we will first power off the virtual machine in this exercise.